 Can I just turn up at your office to show you my portfolio?

-No, you must apply via the online application and we will contact you within 7 days to let you know if we would like to progress with your application.
+We don’t accept walk in appointments at Pixie Models, you must apply via the online application form and we will contact you within 7 days to let you know if we would like to progress with your application.

 What happens once my child is registered with the agency?

 We will submit your child for all assignments your child meets the criteria for.
 As and when a client contacts us asking to meet your child for a casting or book them for a shoot, we will contact you by email or mobile phone.